open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Each one of these dimensions raises its own challenges when the team is working in a remote environment—and even more so when the team is distributed globally.

 ## Understanding the team goals
-Everyone on a team has individual tasks to complete, but the more each member understands the bigger picture—the more they know what everyone else is doing, and why—the easier it will be to shift direction if they need to, and the easier it is to ensure that the solutions they're developing are the indeed the best solutions (and the more opportunities they'll find to add unanticipated value to each other's work).
+Everyone on a team has individual tasks to complete.
+However, the more each member understands the bigger picture - what everyone else is doing, and why - the easier it will be to shift direction if they need to.
+It will also be easier to ensure that the solutions they're developing are indeed the best solutions (and the more opportunities they'll find to add unanticipated value to each other's work).

 So how do team members discover others' goals?

 A team physically co-located can derive a great deal of information through osmosis—overhearing spoken conversations, seeing what people are drawing on the whiteboard, and talking to people over a coffee or smoking break.
 They can ask and answer questions, exchange valuable context, and their understanding of what the team is working on slowly emerges.

-Because remote team members don't always *see* other team members doing their work, they don't receive that osmotic information, and they aren't guided by as much natural curiosity.
+Because remote team members don't always *see* other team members doing their work, they don't receive that osmotic information, and they aren't guided as much by natural curiosity.
 So a remote team must consciously plan to disseminate the information that'll pique curiosity.

 However, since this kind of osmotic information isn't always directly related to the work that each person on a remote team is dealing with, certain members might feel it's irrelevant—and filter it out.